 To begin, I decided to revisit the mittens that I made last year which you can see HERE.
 All of my projects that I am sharing today use the same sentiment and colors along with the "Merry and Bright" theme.
 I still wanted to keep things bright and summery here and what better way than to incorporate some of these fun vintage Christmas color combinations!

 To begin, I diecut quite a few mittens out of felt using the Mitten Die in an assortment of bright colors.
 They all look so cute together!
-I created the wristband embellishment using a border die that appears to have been discontinued.
+I created the wristband embellishment using the eyelet lace die.
 I glued them down using some liquid glue and then sewed along the entire perimeter using my sewing machine.
-The snowflakes and leaves were die cut as well and the "berries" were left overs that came from the cut out circle portion from the wrist treatment.
+The snowflakes, that are part of the Fancy Flakes Die collection, and leaves were die cut as well and the "berries" were left overs that came from the cut out circle portion from the wrist treatment.
 I love using up all of the scraps!

 I added some jingle bells to the centers of the snowflakes and added the tags.
 The tags were stamped and embossed with a sentiment from the O'Tannenbaum stamp set that I just LOVE!
 I used it on a few more projects which you will see today as well.